AngelitoJ/getoptex/README.md

 	    }.

-Once you have got all your exported functions you proceed to check command line options at any time in your app, i.e lets see how to check in the escript main file just before starting the main OTP tree:
+Once you have got all your exported option descriptions and chexking functions you can proceed to check command line options at any time in your app, i.e lets see how to check in the escript main file just before starting the main OTP tree:

 	AppName = ?MODULE,